-Section A - Designating a SNAP Authorized Representative for Certification and/or EBT Transactions I chooseto be my SNAP Authorized Representative for Certification .
-His/her phone number is This person can sign my SNAP paperwork or any other forms, report changes and talk about my case with DTA.
-If I get too many benefits because s/he gave DTA the wrong information, I may have to pay DTA back.
-I chooseto be my SNAP Authorized Representative for EBT Transactions .
-This person will receive an EBT card if s/he gives DTA proof of identity.
+Cartian A. Davianatina a C NAD Authorized Decrease that is a few Contification and few EDT Transactions Section A - Designating a Si NAP Authorized Representative for Certification and/or EBT Transactions number is to be my SNAP Authorized Representative for Certification .
+His/her phone This person can sign my SNAP paperwork or any other forms, report th DTA.
+If I get too many benefits because s/he gave DTA the wrong information, I may to be my SNAP Authorized Representative for EBT Transactions .
+This he gives DTA proof of identity.
 S/he can buy food for me using my SNAP benefits.
-I will also get my own EBT card.
-Section B - Designating a TAFDC/EAEDC Authorized Representative and/or Authorized Payee I chooseto be my TAFDC/EAEDC Authorized Representative .
-This person can report changes and talk about my case with DTA.
-If I get too many benefits because s/he gave DTA the wrong information, I may have to pay DTA back.
-I chooseto be my TAFDC/EAEDC Authorized Payee .
-This person will receive an EBT card if s/he gives DTA proof of identity.
+I will Section B - Designating g a TAFDC/EAEDC Authorized Representative and/or Authorized Payee to be my TAFDC/EAEDC Authorized Representative .
+This person can report th DTA.
+If I get too many benefits because s/he gave DTA the wrong information, I may to be my TAFDC/EAEDC Authorized Payee .
+This person will receive an EBT stity.
 S/he can get money from my TAFDC or EAEDC account for me.
-I will also get my own EBT card.
-Clic ent or Legal Guardian Signature Mail this request to:
+I will also get my Cli ient or Legal Guardian Signature Mail this request to: